-Last year, I attended the Chennai convocation function for aspirants who cleared the Company Secretary (CS) exam (a relative of mine cleared the exam).
+A few years back, I attended the Chennai convocation function for aspirants who cleared the Company Secretary (CS) exam (a relative of mine had cleared the exam).
 The Chief Guest was Padmishri awardee T.N.Manoharan, who is a pre-eminent figure in the Banking and Accounting sector in the country with his book being a must-read for all CA aspirants.
 He was part of the government-appointed team that cleaned up the Satyam mess and paved the way for the transition to Tech Mahindra.
-His keynote address was leavened with wisdom and had too many punchlines for me to re-count here but one of the things he said is spot on when it comes to the way we should deal with success and failure.
+His keynote address was leavened with wisdom and had too many punchlines for me to recount here but one of the things he said is spot on when it comes to the way we should deal with success and failure.
 He said…

 celebrate success with all your heart but do not let it get to your head and do not let failure enter and break your heart, use your head to find out the causes and deal with it

 The first two SimCATs are done and I am regularly meeting students to help them navigate their prep, especially the mental aspect of handling these initial results, which can seem pretty rough.
 Aspirants usually start off full-steam, thinking 99 percentile — IIM-A — and then when faced with these initial disappointments tend to lose heart and start going through a phase of self-doubt.

 This post is about how you should use your head to deal with phase.

 Setting the right attempt, accuracy and score targets

 In my previous post, I had mentioned that you would need to be patient and wait till around the end of September to you see your best scores and percentiles.
 But how do you set mini-targets till then to ensure that by the time you are about a month away from CAT, you are performing at your peak?

 The devil, as they say, is always in the details.
 Let us look at the overall scores at different percentile levels for SimCATs 1 and 2.